-Site design standard Requirements Landscape buffers Electric power lines, except electrical transmission lines carrying 48 kV or more, shall be located underground.
-A landscape buffer is required to screen the data center from adjacent properties. ^Δ In lieu of the landscape buffer requirements in section 17-11-7(F (Landscape buffer standards), any side or rear yard abutting property that is planned or developed with any use other than industrial uses shall include one of the following: Commercial zoned/planned properties: A minimum 50 foot buffer.
-This may be achieved through existing mature landscaping or a landscaped earthen berm tha screens the site.
-Berms shall have a slope no steeper than 2:1 with a minimum height of six feet and planted with a minimum of 320 plant units per 100 feet of right-of way or property line.
-Agricultural, residential, or mixed use zoned/planned properties: A minimum 100-foot buffer.
+Table 3.
+Site design s tandards for data center development Site design standard Requirements administrator to provide appropriate levels of noise attenuation.
+Electric power lines, except electrical transmission lines carrying 48 kV or more, shall be located underground.
+Landscape buffers In lieu of the landscape buffer requirements in section 17-11-7(F) (Landscape buffer standards), any side or rear yard of a data center site abutting property that is planned or zoned for any use other than industrial uses shall include one of the following: Agricultural and commercial zoned/planned properties: A minimum 50-foot buffer.
 This may be achieved through existing mature landscaping or a landscaped earthen berm that screens the site.
-Berms shall have a slope no steeper than 2:1 with a minimum height of ten feet and planted and planted with a minimum of 320 plant units per 100 feet of right-of-way or property line.
-Notwithstanding the requirements of this section, use of natural topography and preservation of existing vegetation supplemented by new vegetation, if needed, or on the outside of a six-foot-tall solid fence, may be substituted for the above requirements when found by the zoning administrator to provide visual screening from adjacent land uses at the density, depth, and height equivalent to the landscape buffer with earthen berm.
-To protect the landscaping and the preservation of open space linear co-location of utilities shall not be located within the buffer.
-Fencing ^A Fencing of the property is permitted; however chain-link fencing, with or without slated inserts, and barbed wire fencing are prohibited along public or private street frontages
+Berms shall have a slope no steeper than 2:1 with a minimum height of four feet and planted with a minimum of 320 plant units per 100 feet of right-of-way or property line.
+Residential or mixed-use zoned/planned properties: A minimum 100-foot buffer.
+This may be achieved through existing mature landscaping or a landscaped earthen berm that screens the site.
+Berms shall have a slope no steeper than 2:1 with a minimum height of six feet and planted and planted with a minimum of 320 plant units per 100 feet of right-of-way or property line.
+Notwithstanding the requirements of this section, use of natural topography and preservation of existing vegetation, supplemented by new vegetation, if needed, or on the outside of a six-foot-tall solid fence, may be substituted for the above requirements when found by the zoning administrator to provide visual screening from adjacent land uses at the density, depth, and height equivalent to the landscape buffer with earthen berm.
+To protect the landscaping and the preservation of open space, linear co-location of utilities shall not be located within the buffer.
+Fencing [△] Fencing of the property is permitted; however chain-link fencing, with or without slated inserts, and barbed wire fencing are prohibited along public or private street frontages.

-See Table 3 (Plant unit equivalents)
+See Table 4 (Plant unit equivalents)